Mayank0875/DSA-Problem/P34/problem2/problem.md

 ## Title

-Median of Sorted Matrix
+The Phantom Cipher

 ## Slug

-median-sorted-matrix
+phantom-cipher

+## Difficulty

+Medium

 ## Description

-Given an odd integer n, consider an n x n matrix where each element at (i, j) is i * j (with rows and columns starting at 1).
-When all elements of this matrix are sorted into a single list in increasing order, find the value at the middle position (since the total number of elements is n², which is odd).
+A hacker must decode an encrypted sequence where one value hides without a pair.
+The sequence is generated from the first n^2 terms of the multiplication table, but one element is missing.
+Your task is to find the missing value.

-For example, for n = 3, the matrix is:
+For example, the 3 * 3 multiplication table is as follows:
-[[1, 2, 3],
- [2, 4, 6],
- [3, 6, 9]]
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The sorted list is [1, 2, 2, 3, 3, 4, 6, 6, 9], so the median (the 5th element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], but one element is missing.
+The hacker knows the sequence should have 9 elements, but only 8 are provided.
+The missing value is the one that would be the median when the sequence is sorted.

+For n=3, the full sorted sequence is [1,2,2,3,3,4,6,6,9], and the median (the middle value) is 3.
+But if one value is missing, the hacker must deduce which one is missing.

+In this problem, you are to find the median of the sorted list of n*n numbers from the multiplication table, assuming one value is missing.
+But note: the problem is actually to compute the median for the complete set, and the input is just n.

 ## Examples